 It was only much later, as an adult, when I was on a leisurely walk near Richards Park with a friend, that I was enthralled by the windows of a bungalow.
 The window itself had plain vertical iron bars, but it was the sunshade that caught my attention.
 It was wooden and shaped like an inverted V, with a lovely trellis-like frame of vertical slats, topped by a pointed crest.
 The slats sat like immovable tassels and transformed the window into something with oodles of character.
 “They’re called monkey tops,” my friend said.

 My interest piqued, I went looking for colonial-era bungalows in the area and found several more monkey tops — sometimes painted green, sometimes white, others topped by Mangalore tiles.
 Some had wooden embellishments, some were bare and one did not even have a crest.
-Back home, I rushed to TP Issar’s The City Beautiful, a seminal coffee-table book on Bangalore’s architectural heritage and aesthetics, and found a profusion of pictures depicting a slew of monkey tops.
+Back home, I rushed to TP Issar’s The City Beautiful, a seminal coffee-table book on Bengaluru’s architectural heritage and aesthetics, and found a profusion of pictures depicting a slew of monkey tops.
 There was a brief description of the feature and that it “became a favourite perch of the frolicking monkey.”
-Elsewhere, I heard it was meant just to do the opposite — to keep them out.
+Elsewhere, I heard it was meant to do just the opposite — to keep them out.

 “Most of these were built between 1900 and 1920; after 1930, it seems to have gone out of fashion.
 It is actually curious why they came up,” says Iyer.
 “If you look at buildings in England from around that time, there was a strong Gothic Revival kind of architecture with playful elements and decorative eaves.
 But when this style came to India, it went totally haywire with monkey tops and other elaborate embellishments.
 It really didn’t have anything to do with monkeys, and the origin of the name is a little bit of a mystery.”

-Iyer says that monkey tops can be found in other cities across South India as well, such as Mysore, Mangalore, Ooty and even Visakhapatnam.
+Iyer says that monkey tops can be found in other cities across south India as well, such as Mysore, Mangalore, Ooty and even Visakhapatnam.
 But because half of Bangalore was under the British and many of the localities came up around the 1900s, most buildings built then ended up with the feature.
 That’s how the city became known for it, she pointed out.

 Over the years, many of the bungalows have disappeared and my own forays into that part of town became less frequent too.
 Yet, there are plenty still visible — around the park in Richards Town, on MM Road in Frazer Town, Robertson Road in Cleveland Town, Berlie Street in Langford Town, and in some surprising places.
 “There are some still hidden under the grime in busy Ulsoor on shops and houses,” says Iyer.
 “You just have to look a little carefully.”

-Lester Silveira is an architect who divides his time between Goa and Bangalore, documenting and archiving their rich architectural heritage.
+Lester Silveira is an architect who divides his time between Goa and Bengaluru, documenting and archiving their rich architectural heritage.
 He runs a heritage blog called the balcão.
 He is on Instagram at @thebalcao.